DghostNinja/Vulnera/README.md

 - **GitHub Actions support** for scheduled and on-push scans

 ## 📦 Installation & Setup
-You can run **Vulnra** on your local machine, in a CI/CD pipeline, or within a Docker container.
+You can run **Vulnera** on your local machine, in a CI/CD pipeline, or within a Docker container.

 ### **1️⃣ Cloning the Repository**
 ```sh